jlandsmann/dec-pomdp-solver/README.md

 # DecPOMDP Solver
-This repository contains a spring boot application for solving decentralized partial-observable markov decision problems.
+This repository contains a spring boot application for solving decentralized partially-observable markov decision problems (DecPOMDPs).
 Solving means that the policies of the agents are optimized with respective of the expected reward starting from an initial belief state.